Half The Pay

 Twice The Fight

-LILLY is a timely, political thriller based on the remarkable life of Fair Pay icon Lilly Ledbetter with plans to shoot in the South this fall.
+LILLY is a timely, political thriller based on the remarkable life of Fair Pay icon Lilly Ledbetter to commence principal photography October 2021 in North Carolina, starring the glorious actor Patricia Clarkson.
+We have raised $10M in equity investment and non-profit contributions.
 A dramatic feature film in the tradition of other socially relevant movies such as Silkwood, The Insider, Erin Brockovich, Philadelphia, and Spotlight, LILLY can garner large audiences, affect culture, and contend for awards.

 The Lilly Ledbetter Fair Pay Restoration Act of 2009 was the first piece of legislation that President Obama signed.
 While many people are familiar with Lilly’s legal and political achievements, our film is a heartbreaking family narrative illuminating the personal toll of challenging entrenched bastions of power, the story folks don’t know.

 Lilly, age 8, with her aunt & grandmother.
 Possum Trot, Alabama,1945

 Lilly Ledbetter grew up in Possum Trot, Alabama, on a dirt farm without electricity or running water, picking cotton at the age of eight for pennies.
 A smart girl, with big dreams, she married Charles Ledbetter, her high school sweetheart and lifelong mate, with whom she had two children.
 But Lilly and Charles struggled to make ends meet.
 Determined to elevate their family into the middle class, Lilly found the “best paying job in the county,” a night supervisor at The Goodyear Tire Factory.